-SoundCloud Rap has exploded over the last two years with rappers whose criminal pasts have led to uncertain futures.
-XXXTentacion was murdered in June while awaiting trial on charges that he brutally assaulted and threatened to kill his pregnant girlfriend in 2016, allegations which only heightened his notoriety online during his brief career.
-(He confessed to the abuse in a recently surfaced secret recording.)
+SoundCloud rap has exploded over the last two years with rappers whose criminal pasts have led to uncertain futures.
+XXXTentacion was murdered last June while awaiting trial on charges that he brutally assaulted and threatened to kill his pregnant girlfriend in 2016, allegations which only heightened his notoriety online during his brief career.
+(He confessed to the abuse in a since-surfaced secret recording.)
 Similarly, Tekashi 6ix9ine, whose rainbow hair suits his troll persona, has had his fame come with an asterisk.
-On Friday, 6ix9ine narrowly avoided jail time and having to register as a sex offender for pleading guilty to the use of a child in a sexual performance in 2015; instead, he was sentenced to four years probation.
-But the way his situation currently stands, that’s only the top of the pile of his controversies.
-To try to make sense of it all, we’ve compiled a timeline of his fast rise and potentially even faster fall.
+Last year, 6ix9ine narrowly avoided jail time and having to register as a sex offender for pleading guilty to the use of a child in a sexual performance in 2015; instead, he was sentenced to four years probation.
+But the way his situation currently stands, that’s only the top of the pile of his controversies: He’s facing life in prison on federal racketeering charges related to gang activity and a potential future in witness protection if he’s ever released, due to his cooperation with the federal government.
+This week he’s back in court testifying against his former associates.
+To try to make sense of it all, we’ve compiled a timeline of his fast rise and even faster fall.

 Pre-2017 Rise to Fame